-There are many studies on the virtual backbone construction in traditional ad hoc networks [3]-[6].
-The authors in [3], [4] adopted clustering formation approaches to form a maximal independent set (MIS).
+There are many studies on the virtual backbone construction in traditional ad hoc networks [3]-[7].
+The authors in [3] and [4] adopted clustering formation approaches to form a maximal independent set (MIS).
 In an ad hoc network, the set of cluster heads is an MIS, acting as a virtual backbone.
-There are disadvantages in these approaches, such as relative slow convergence, high redundancy or overhead, which make them hard to be applied in CRNs.
+There are disadvantages to these approaches, such as relatively slow convergence, and high redundancy or overhead, which make them difficult to apply in CRNs.
 Nodes in CRNs need to use available channels more efficiently.
 Constructing virtual backbones in CRNs requires a faster convergence and lower overhead.
+The special method of dealing with mobility and directional antennas in virtual backbone constrution is discussed in [6] and [7].
 In [5], the authors used a clustering formation approach followed by a pruning and marking process, which is able to control the density.
 In addition, they applied an adjustable transmission range, which reduces the energy cost and the MAC layer contention.
-The special method of dealing with mobility in virtual backbone constrution is discussed in [6].
+Their algorithm is for ad hoc networks with one static channel, and requires the two-hop nodes to exchange their information.
+Our work is for CRNs, in particular, and solves the specific challenges of constructing virtual backbones in CRNs.

-[7]-[9] proposed several data transmission protocols in CRNs with CCCs.
-Each node uses the CCC to negotiate an operational channel from the dynamically detected idle licensed channels.
-However, in practice, it is often impractical to find a CCC.
-Moreover, the cochannel interference in the CCC is also a challenging issue.
-In [10]-[14], several approaches to building links in CRNs without CCC were proposed.
-[10] proposed an algorithm with the nodes rendezvous time as a function of the number of channels, while the algorithm in [11] has rendezvous time as a function of the number of nodes.
-Both of them are based on the assumption of some pre-known network information.
-Authors in [12] proposed a rendezvous algorithm based on the quorum systems.
-It makes use of the overlap of any two generated channel sequences in quorum systems for nodes rendezvous.
+In [8]-[13], several approaches to building links in CRNs without CCC were proposed.
+[8] proposed an algorithm with the nodes rendezvous time as a function of the number of channels, while the algorithm in [9] has rendezvous time as a function of the number of nodes.
+Both are based on the assumption of some pre-known network information, such as the number of nodes.
+Our model does not rely on the assumptions of node numbers, and provides an efficient learning process for nodes to know about each other.
+Our work focuses on building virtual backbones for end-to-end data transmission use.
+The authors in [10] proposed a rendezvous algorithm based on the quorum systems.
 However, in this approach, many nodes need to compete for one rendezvous channel.
-A jump-and-stay model was proposed in [13].
+A jump-and-stay model was proposed in [11].
 It is a blind channel rendezvous model.
-The approach in [14] utilizes the channel diversity and allows all channels to be a control channel.
-Our proposed approach is different from the existing studies for several reasons.
-First, we do not require any preknown node or channel information.
-Second, our approach can be applied to multihop networks to perform efficient routing and data transport, while most of existing studies focused on single-hop networks.
+The approach in [12] utilizes the channel diversity and allows all channels to be a control channel.
+The work in [13] proposes the quorum and Latin squares channel Hopping scheme, which has each node to guess the sequence of the other nodes based on node IDs.